Actian Zen v13 Licensing Primer

 If you purchase a smaller user count, then you can increase the user count by adding a User Count Increase (UCI) in quantities of 6U, 10U, 20U, 35U, 50U, 100U, 250U and 500U.
 Thus, it is possible to build a 12U, 16U, 18U, 22U, 24U or other intermediate user counts.
 However, economies of scale will kick in due to the reduced pricing of the Server Engine for the larger user counts, so this seldom makes sense.
 In many cases, it may be cheaper to simply over-size the license to the next user count and avoid using UCI's, which can save you money on future upgrades as well.
 As such, we recommend checking all of your options carefully to identify the price points of every eligible configuration before purchasing.

-Like the Server Engine, the Vx Server engine can experience growth as well.
+Like the Server Engine, the Cloud Server engine can experience growth as well.
 This can be done via a Size Upgrade (moving from one size to a larger size) or via a Data Size Increase.
 Size Upgrades are usually the better deal, because this makes you eligible for a upgrade pricing on a future version at the larger size.
-However, the Data Size Increases (available in 1GB, 5GB, 10GB, and 50GB) may be a more cost effective way to add data size to your Vx license, as they are also available in temporary (60-day) license packs.
+However, the 10GB Data Size Increases may be a more cost effective way to add data size to your Cloud Server license, and they are also available in temporary (60-day) license packs.

 Server Engine Upgrades

 If you are upgrading from an older version of PSQL v12 Server or PSQL Vx Server 12, you may be eligible for an upgrade discount.
 (Upgrades are not available for the Workgroup Engines, or from PSQL v11 or older.)
 You are eligible to upgrade to the SAME base license count you have today, or to the NEXT USER COUNT HIGHER.